dspuci-vpar/dsp-alumni-dashboard/README.md

    - Run updates periodically (e.g., every quarter)
    - Verify data accuracy after updates
    - Keep the requirements.txt updated if new dependencies are added

+## Deployment

+The application is already configured for deployment on Vercel here: https://dsp-alumni-dashboard.vercel.app/